xcsp3team/pycsp3/README.md

 <h1 align="center"> PyCSP3 v2.0 (December 15, 2021) </h1>

-This is Version 2.0 of PyCSP3, a library in Python 3 (version 3.6 or later) for modeling combinatorial constrained problems.
+This is Version 2.0 of PyCSP3, a library in Python 3 (version 3.6 or later) for modeling combinatorial constrained problems; see [www.pycsp.org](http://pycsp.org).
 PyCSP3 is inspired from both [JvCSP3](http://www.xcsp.org/modeling) (a Java-based API) and [Numberjack](https://github.com/eomahony/Numberjack).

 With PyCSP3, it is possible to generate instances of: